 A nurse-led care approach to managing ADHD

-“There are more psychiatric nurse practitioners than there used to be,” said Dr. Breanna Jain, CNP, PMHNP-BC, CARN-AP, and CEO of Eustasis Psychiatric & Addiction Health in Springfield, MO.
+“There are more psychiatric nurse practitioners than there used to be,” said Dr. Breanna Jain, CNP, PMHNP-BC, CARN-AP, and CEO of Eustasis Psychiatric and Addiction Health in Springfield, MO.
 “The nurse practitioner is going to be the new mainstay in treating psychiatric conditions as more realize it’s well within our scope to meet the gap in mental health care.”

 “The number of nurse practitioners coming into the workforce, sooner than physicians, is allowing them to fill some of the gaps in healthcare, like with mental health, that need addressing a little more,” said Apryl Watson, FNP-BC of Greenville ADHD Specialists in Greenville, SC.
 “It’s great because multiple studies and analyses have been done to show their quality of care – the counseling and education that they provide are really important.”